iadvize/documentation/Documentation.md

 * the Administration: from where Administrators and Managers of the solution can configure the solution and monitor the agent's activity.
 * the Agent's Console Panel: which give your agents superpowers.
 That's where professional agents or experts can respond intuitively to all messages.

-##What is the Developer Platform?
+## What is the Developer Platform?

 The iAdvize Developer Platform let developers Build Apps or use our public APIs.
 You'll be provided with a documentation and a private testing environment.

-There are three main reasons for building an app

-* Build apps and publish it to our customers community.
-(We've got more than 500 cust to amaze!)
-* Build app in a private mode, and make it available for (a) specific customer(s) only
-* Get rewarded based on the usage of your app (TBC)

 ## Why to build apps to iAdvize?
-The iAdvize Developer Platform let developers Build Apps or use our public APIs.
-You'll be provided with a documentation and a private testing environment.

 There are three main reasons for building an app

 * Build apps and publish it to our customers community.
 (We've got more than 500 cust to amaze!)
-* Build app in a private mode, and make it available for (a) specific customer(s) only
+* Build apps in a public or private mode, and publish them on iAdvize Marketplace
-* Get rewarded based on the usage of your app (TBC)
+* Get rewarded based on the usage of your app

 # Getting Started
 ## Get a Developer Account